Deutsche-Boerse/Cloud.Stream.Client/README.md

-# mdstream-client
+# Cloud Stream Client
-mdstream-client is a project designed to showcase of connectivity between client application through WebSocket communication with Cloud Stream.
+Cloud Stream Client is designed to showcase of connectivity between client application through WebSocket communication with Cloud Stream.
 The project utilizes Protocol Buffers (protobuf) as a language-neutral data serialization mechanism to efficiently exchange